Racism in Asia: Singapore

 In 2019, a 'brownface' advert featuring Dennis Chew in multiple racial attire with make up applied to exaggerate various racial features.
 This advertisement triggered a rap video in response which not only brought attention to the casual racism that minorities face in day-to-day life, but also attracted the attention of the authorities to the video creators.
 Chew eventually apologized for his actions, with the broadcaster Mediacorp also dropping the advertisement.
 Prior to this advertisement, it raised the question on whether the acceptance of 'brownface' should be continued.

 However, foreigners have also engaged in expressing racist ideas against Singaporeans.
 There have also been incidents by foreigners who have been accused of being discriminatory to locals and has generated a lot of negative publicity over comments made about locals.
 In the case of British banker Anton Casey, he had posted comments on Facebook in 2014 which had abused, variously, a taxi driver and Singaporean commuters in general.
 For Filipino nurse Ello Ed Mundsel Bello, in 2015 he suggested that Singaporeans could not compete with Filipinos.
 Sonny Truyen, an Australian of Vietnamese origin, in his exasperation that Pokémon Go was not available in Singapore at the time, made condescending remarks about Singapore, calling it a "shit country with shit people".
+In 2026, the Singaporean government ordered several social media platforms to block anti-Indian posts that originated from a company in China.

 South Korea

-Korean ethnic nationalism

-Koreans, both north and south, tend to equate nationality or citizenship with membership in a single, homogeneous politicized ethnic group or "race" (minjok in Korean).
-A common language and culture also are viewed as important elements in Korean identity.

 Some South Korean schools have been criticized for preferentially hiring white teachers who apply to teach English, due to perceptions that white teachers are more "Western" and therefore have better English skills.

 South Korea lacks an anti-discrimination law, which was recommended by the UN Human Rights Committee in 2015.
 The law has been reported stalled due to "lack of public consensus".